-The court shall order the participant in any treatment, counseling, or other program for the rehabilitation of a minor child or his family to pay as much of the applicable fee for participation as such person is able to pay.
-The ordering of such payment shall be in accordance with subsection B of § 16.1-278.8.
+The court shall not order the participant a minor child or his family to pay for such child's participation in any treatment, counseling, or other program for the rehabilitation of a such minor child or his family to pay as much of the applicable fee for participation as such person is able to pay in delinquency cases.
 A finding of guilt shall not be required for the court so to order payment.